 Lifting the stage

-The 50 X 25 ft rectangular stage is mounted to a gantry that is lifted by four hydraulic cylinders along two columns that are 60 ft apart.
-The 12-in. bore, 70-ft (!) stroke cylinders were manufactured by Parker Hannifin's custom cylinder division in Eugene, Oreg.
+The 50 by 25 ft rectangular stage is mounted to a gantry that is lifted by four hydraulic cylinders along two columns that are 60 ft apart.
+The 12-in. bore, 70-ft stroke cylinders were manufactured by Parker Hannifin's Custom Cylinder Div., Eugene, Oreg.
 The original design called for longer stroke cylinders, but an industrial furnace large enough to harden the rods doesn't exist.
 Even at 70 ft, the 5-in. diameter rods had to be inserted diagonally to fit into the furnaces.
 Another challenge was transportation of the cylinders.
-There are very few rigs that can transport a 75-ft cylinder.
+There are very few tractor-trailer rigs that can transport a 75-ft cylinder.
 Special trusses were designed for cylinder protection during voyage from Eugene to Las Vegas.
 These cylinders, when totally extended, are almost as high as the Statue of Liberty and are the largest ever manufactured by Parker Hannifin.

-The four vertically mounted cylinders require flow of almast 2200 gpm for the 2-fps lift.
-This is accomplished by 10 Parker PE 145 series piston pumps driven by five 250-hp motors.
+The four vertically mounted cylinders require flow of almost 2200 gpm for the 2-ft/sec lift.
+This is accomplished by 10 Parker PE series piston pumps sized at 145 cc/rev and driven by five 250-hp motors.
 Each of the five pump sets produces 130 gpm.
 Significant dwell time occurs between stage moves, which allows charging accumulators with pressurized fluid.
-The balance of the flow required is supplied by a farm of 34 50-gal Parker accumulators and 17 350-gal nitrogen bottles.
+The balance of the flow required is supplied by a farm of 34 50-gal Parker accumulators and 17 350-gal pressurized nitrogen tanks (bottles).

-The hydraulic oil chosen for the project was Cosmolubric B220, for its fire resistant properties.
-Between the reservoir (4000 gal) and the GS Hydro piping, there are over 7000 gal of hydraulic fluid in the theatre and annex building (which houses the hydraulic power unit).
+The hydraulic oil chosen for the project was Cosmolubric B220 — from Houghton International Inc., Valley Forge, Pa. — for its fire resistant properties.
+Between the reservoir (4000 gal) and the piping, provide by GS Hydro, Houston, more than 7000 gal of hydraulic fluid is contained in the theatre and annex building (which houses the hydraulic power unit).